-- 1. This material contains information which is proprietary to and copyrighted by International Code Council, Inc. The acronym "ICC" and the ICC logo are trademarks and service marks of ICC.
-ALL RIGHTS RESERVED. - 2.
-Section headers within this document marked "Revoked" do not revoke the current chapter associated with this revocation language.
-This language simply means the modifications made in a previous adoption have been "revoked" and the language reverts to the published content of the currently adopted code without amendment. - 3.
+- 1. Section headers within this document marked "Revoked" do not revoke the current chapter associated with this revocation language.
+This language simply means the modifications made in a previous adoption have been "revoked" and the language reverts to the published content of the currently adopted code without amendment. - 2.
 Through its rulemaking process, the OUBCC has adopted the first printing of the 2015 edition of the International Building Code® (IBC®, 2015), which has been promulgated as a permanent rule pursuant to Oklahoma law at OAC 748:20-1-1.
-Errata found and corrected by the ICC®, if any, in a printing of the code other than the specific printing listed previously in this notice, has not been reviewed or approved by any OUBCC technical committee, adopted by the OUBCC itself, or promulgated as a permanent rule by the OUBCC pursuant to Oklahoma law. - 4.
+Errata found and corrected by the ICC®, if any, in a printing of the code other than the specific printing listed previously in this notice, has not been reviewed or approved by any OUBCC technical committee, adopted by the OUBCC itself, or promulgated as a permanent rule by the OUBCC pursuant to Oklahoma law. - 3.
 The rules of the Oklahoma Uniform Building Code found on this website are unofficial.
 The official rules are published in The Oklahoma Administrative Code and The Oklahoma Register, as required by 75 O.S. § 250 et seq.
 To order an official copy of these rules, contact the Office of Administrative Rules at: (405) 521-4911.